 General Travel Advice for Diani Beach

 - Mombasa is 30 km’s north of Diani Beach.
 The airport is small, but services flights from around Kenya and internationally.
-We flew to Diani Beach from Nairobi JKIA with Fly540 and had a pleasant experience with them.
+We flew to Diani Beach from Nairobi JKIA with Fly540, which is operated by Fly SAX, and had a pleasant experience with them.
 A cab ride from Mombasa to Diani Beach should cost no more than 4000 Kenyan Shillings but always agree on a price beforehand and put your bargaining cap on.

 - If you want to go on safari in Kenya I can recommend Nairobi National Park for the city dwellers, and of course the famous Masai Mara for a classic safari experience.

 - There is a ferry between Mombasa and Diani Beach.
 Time your ferry arrival time accordingly.
 We arrived on a Friday night and waited almost two hours to board the ferry with our car.
 Foot passengers should experience no delay.
 If you decide to call an Uber to Diani Beach be sure to take note of the ferry.
 The longer you wait to board the higher your Uber fare goes.

 - Ukunda Airport is a small airport near Diani Beach.
 Only 3 km away from the main resorts.

 - Local matatas, tuk-tuks, and taxi cabs are available for those that wish to explore.
 The most expensive will be a taxi cab.
 Always be sure to negotiate a price as the cabbies start insanely high, especially for Mzungus.